Chevrotain/chevrotain/CONTRIBUTING.md

 #### Contributing Sample Grammars and Examples

 This is probably the **easiest** way to contribute as it does not require any knowledge of chevrotain's internals.
-And each contribution is self contained and limited in scope.
+And each contribution is self-contained and limited in scope.

 [Sample Grammars][sample_grammars] contributions are particularly encouraged.